mcgain/babushka-deps/README.md

+DO NOT USE WITHOUT CHANGING IT TO USE YOUR DOTFILES!
 A tool for automating your vim compiles.

 Compiling vim can be a tricky business sometimes, use this script to do it for you.